 Cloud Files by Rackspace is powered by OpenStack to provides scalable cloud storage.
 It tightly integrates with AKAMAI CDN to serve content faster worldwide.

-You can keep cloud files container as a private or public.
+You can keep the file private or public.

 Rackspace provides unique features like a temporary URL, which is valid only for a specific period.
 A perfect solution where you want to sell digital media and want a user to download within a defined time.